Course Syllabus, Manual and Resource Guide

 Attendance and short essays for 7 events (1 to 2 pages), plus a 3-page summary/critique/course review at end of semester.
 Reflection and analysis essays are required within one week of event.

-- Complete at least 3 essays by the midterm date of March 8th in order to receive a passing grade for the course.
+- Complete at least 3 essays by the midterm date (see syllabus) in order to receive a passing grade for the course.
 Please note that this is a requirement, and, therefore, compulsory.

 - Please note that the submission of an essay that does not meet the following criteria (specified below) will not be considered acceptable, but will instead be rejected pending revision and resubmission.
 Feedback will be provided for all submissions.
 The course allows no repeats for credit in subsequent semesters.